taqi112/DSCI510_final_project/README.md

 maybe even categorical predictors such as opponent defense rating etc.

 # Visualization
-- I made quite a few different types of visualizations.
+- I made quite a few different types of visualizations which can be seen in the **RESULTS FOLDER**.
 - I plotted the distributions of the features and response (Fantasy PTS).
 - I also have visualizations of the predicted fantasy points vs actual fantasy points as scatter plots with an OLS trendline for each model.